-GC-MS or Gas Chromatography Mass Spectrometry is a hybrid analytical technique that is used to perform the separation, purification, and identification of a substance simultaneously.
-The Gas Chromatography component is used to perform the separation and purification of the sample whereas Mass Spectrometry helps in the identification of the substance.
+GC-MS or Gas Chromatography-Mass Spectrometry is a hybrid analytical technique that is used to perform the separation, purification, and identification of a substance simultaneously.
+Gas Chromatography is used to perform the separation and purification of the sample whereas Mass Spectrometry helps in the identification of the substance.

 GC-MS uses the principles of both instruments and consolidates them to give a single analytical result of the analyte.